 An ancient history podcast run by two Millennial women.
 Misbehaving emperors, poison assassins, mythological mayhem; it’s like if Hardcore History met up with My Favorite Murder in the ancient world, with a heavy helping of booze and laughter.
-New episodes weekly.
-Currently in ancient Greece.
+Currently on hiatus until March 15.

 Interview with scholars of the Ancient World about their new books